JasperEssien2/finder-matcher-gen/docs/index.markdown

   });
 ```

-By introducing a custom Finder the test can be simplified to
+By introducing a custom finder the test can be simplified to

 ```dart
   testWidgets('Ensure red and green light widget exists',